Sharp two-sided heat kernel estimates of twisted tubes and applications

 Our results are not restricted only to twisted tubes.
-Indeed, if $L: =-\nabla\cdot(a \nabla)+V$ is a uniformly elliptic operator with smooth enough coefficients which is defined on $\Omega_0$ such that $L=-\Delta-E_1$ in $\{(x',x_3)\in \Gw_0 \mid |x_3|>R \}$, \it and $L$ is subcritical \rm in $\Omega_0$, then a straightforward application of our technique yields See Subsection~\ref{sec-general} and in particular Theorem \ref{thm-generalization} for a more detailed discussion.
+Indeed, if $L: =-\nabla\cdot(a \nabla)+V$ is a uniformly elliptic operator with smooth enough coefficients which is defined on $\Omega_0$ such that $L=-\Delta-E_1$ in $\{(x',x_3)\in \Gw_0 \mid |x_3|>R \}$, for some $R>0$ \it and $L$ is subcritical \rm in $\Omega_0$, then a straightforward application of our technique yields See Subsection~\ref{sec-general} and in particular Theorem \ref{thm-generalization} for a more detailed discussion.

 Let us briefly outline the content of the paper.
 In Section~\ref{sec-prelim} we formulate our main assumptions on $\omega$ and $\theta$ and fix some necessary notation.
 The crucial heat kernel upper bound is proven in Section~\ref{sec-upperb}, see Theorem~\ref{main-ub}.
 The central idea of the proof is to establish suitable generalized Nash inequalities on carefully chosen weighted $L^2$ spaces and to use the equivalence between such inequalities and ultracontractivity estimates, cf. \cite{cou}.
 Off-diagonal upper bound are then a straightforward consequence of \cite{grig97}.
 In Section~\ref{lowerb-sect} we prove the lower bound in \eqref{main-intro} by means of a Dirichlet bracketing argument.
 Improvements of inequality \eqref{kz} for a larger class of data, including optimal $L^1$ and $L^\infty$ versions, are given in Section~\ref{sec-l2}.
 In the closing Section~\ref{sec-clr-sobol} we prove spectral estimates for Schr\"odinger operators on $\Omega$ and a family of Hardy-Sobolev type inequalities for functions from $H^1_0(\Omega)$ (cf. \cite{pt09}).
 The latter are, similarly as the Hardy inequality \eqref{hardy-operator}, yet another example of functional inequalities induced by twisting; i.e. they fail in the straight tube $\Omega_0$.
 The appendices contain some instrumental technical material, mainly on one-dimensional Schr\"odinger operators, and some remarks on Davies' conjecture (see \cite{da97}) in the present case.